SarthakG16/50001_1D_Backend/README.md

 }
 ```

+### GET /posters/my_status
+When logged in, returns the user specific version of the above command.

 ### POST /posters/
 When an 'id' key is not given in the JSON request, a new poster is created, and information stored in that new poster.
 When creating a new poster, **the 'title' field is compulsory**.